Dynamical Systematics for Time Delay Lenses and the Impact on the Hubble Constant: Early-Type Galaxies as a Homogeneous Population

 \section{Early-Type Galaxies as a Homogeneous Population}

 There is a great deal of evidence that early-type galaxies are a fairly homogeneous population, perhaps with some mass-dependent trends.
 A considerable portion of the evidence for this homogeneity, particularly outside the local universe, comes from studies of gravitational lenses.
 Homogeneity has important consequences for the analysis of the lens sample.
 Most of the lenses selected for cosmological studies are single\footnote{Note, however, the exception of B1608$+$656, where the lens is clearly not a single component early-type galaxy but an interacting pair of galaxies inside the Einstein ring.
-It is highly unlikely that the spherical Jeans equations are appropriate for analyzing the dynamics of this system.} early-type galaxies.
+It is highly unlikely that the spherical Jeans equations are appropriate for any analysis of the dynamics of this system.} early-type galaxies.
 Treating the model choices independently for each lens and combining the results afterwards has an impact on the uncertainties recovered for $H_0$.
+Analyses like \cite{TDCOSMO2025} take some of these issues into account, but it is useful to review the broader issues.

-For example, \cite{Wong2020} treat the anisotropy as if it is an independent variable for each lens galaxy.
+As an example, \cite{Wong2020} treat the anisotropy as if it is an independent variable for each lens galaxy.
 In general, the available data cannot determine the anisotropy radius, so the probability of a given $H_0$ can be modeled as For a fixed anisotropy radius, the uncertainty is $\sigma_H$, and there is a degeneracy with changes in the anisotropy radius $r_a$ characterized by the coefficient $\alpha$.
 We have centered the distributions on zero to simplify the expressions.
 Although H0LiCOW uses a uniform prior, we will assume that $r_a$ is constrained by a Gaussian of width $\sigma_a$, $P(r_a) \propto \exp(- r_a/2\sigma_a^2)$, so that our calculations are analytic.

 If the anisotropy radius is assumed to be a random variable for each lens, the joint probability of $H_0$ from $N$ lenses has the form where the final result is marginalized over the $N$ independent isotropy radii $ r_{a,i}$.
 For our simplified Gaussian model, this leads to a mean square error in $H_0$ of By assuming that early-type galaxies are a completely heterogeneous dynamical population, the contributions of both the random errors characterized by $\sigma_H$ and the systematic errors from the anisotropy decrease as $N^{-1/2}$.
 However, if the lenses are a dynamically homogeneous population, then a single value of $r_a/s$ characterizes all the lenses in the sample.
 In this case, the marginalized probability is and the mean square error is